How to Budget for Long-Term Unemployment

 - Pet sitting: According to Woroch, some companies, including national brand Rover, can provide you with an income of up to $1,000 a month if you make the commitment to the job.

 - Taking part in odd jobs: “Otherwise, or in addition, run deliveries through Postmates, or help people with odd jobs like yard work or furniture building through TaskRabbit,” Woroch said.
-And, if you’re good with kids, there are working parents looking for help to watch or homeschool their kids right now amid the pandemic.
+And, if you’re good with kids, there are working parents looking for help to watch or homeschool their kids right now.
 To offer your services to your local community, try using Facebook, Nextdoor or Care.com.

 - Joining online focus groups or surveys: “You can take surveys via Swagbucks or Survey Junkie toward gift cards that you can use to buy household essentials; sign up for 2020|Panel to apply for virtual focus group participation with payouts as much as $500 for some surveys,” Woroch added.